-This distortion of smell is sensation is known as parosmia.
+This distortion of smell is known as parosmia.
 It occurs when your olfactory senses have been damaged.
 It can happen after a cold, when these neurons in your nose have trouble understanding how to interpret the chemical information of a smell.
+People have now been experiencing it with COVID.
 But other damage, from traumatic brain injury, and seizures, can also lead to damage.

 Learning What I Should Have Known Then